findkit/findkit/packages/docs/docs/ui/api/index.md

 When using multiple `FindkitUI` instances you must provide a custom `instanceId` to avoid conflicts in the query strings and idendifying class names.
-This is needed for examle when you have global site search and a more specific search running on the same page.
+This is needed for example when you have global site search and a more specific search running on the same page.

 :::note